intsystems/BMM/task5/readme.md

 3. Train multiple (many!)
 MLP models on a toy dataset.
 Make a random pruning of the models.
 Visualize their parameter projection onto 2d-space with color corresponding to accuracy using autoencoder.

-4. Train models for different 1d synthetic datasets (the generating functions must be non-trivial).
+4.[reporter: Parviz Karimov] Train models for different 1d synthetic datasets (the generating functions must be non-trivial).
 Implement F-PCA, visualize projections using U-MAP or similar methods.
 * [https://fda.readthedocs.io/en/latest/auto_examples/plot_fpca.html](F-PCA)

 5. Evaluate and visualize the model uncertainity for OOD detection using different methods: